Skip to content

 The Pantheon is the most well-kept building from Ancient Rome and is still used today.

-The Pantheon is the most well-preserved landmark from Ancient Rome.
-It is very recognisable and the Pantheon’s architecture has been imitated many times.
-It’s original purpose was as a temple for Roman Gods and now serves as a church.
-The Pantheon is stood still in time in the middle of the Piazza della Rotonda.
-The Church of Santa Maria Sopra Minerva is across form the Pantheon and is home to Michaelangelo’s Risen Christ statue.
-The Pantheon should definitely be added to your list of things to do when in Rome.
+The Pantheon is the best-preserved landmark from Ancient Rome.
+It is very recognisable, and its architecture has been imitated many times.
+Its original purpose was as a temple for Roman Gods and now serves as a church.
+The Pantheon stands still in time in the middle of the Piazza della Rotonda.
+The Church of Santa Maria Sopra Minerva is across from the Pantheon and is home to Michaelangelo’s Risen Christ statue.
+The Pantheon should be added to your list of things to do in Rome.

 8. Spanish Steps

-Famously known for starring in films such as “The Talented Mr Ripley” and “Roman Holiday”, the Spanish Steps are an iconic attraction that you must visit when in Rome.
-There is a beautiful fountain at the bottom of the steps that creates a lovely atmosphere while you look at the steps above.
-If you want to look down at the bustling energy of Rome from the top of the Spanish Steps you will have to be willing to walk up the 138 steps.
-Whatever you do while you are at the Spanish Steps, don’t sit down on the steps as it will cost you a hefty fine of €400!
+Famously known for starring in films such as “The Talented Mr Ripley” and “Roman Holiday”, the Spanish Steps are an iconic attraction you must visit in Rome.
+A beautiful fountain at the bottom of the steps creates a lovely atmosphere while you look at the steps above.
+If you want to look down at the bustling energy of Rome from the top of the Spanish Steps,, you must be willing to walk up the 138 steps.
+Whatever you do while you are at the Spanish Steps, don’t sit down on the steps, as it will cost you a hefty fine of €400!

 9. Trevi Fountain

 Throwing a coin into the Trevi Fountain should be on your agenda of things to do when in Rome.
-If possible visit the Trevi Fountain during the day and night to see it in different lights.
-It is beautiful to see the water glistening in the sunlight and equally as nice to see the sculptures and water illuminated at night.
-Like many attractions in Rome, the Trevi Fountain has featured in many famous movies including “La Dolce Vita”.
+If possible, visit the Trevi Fountain during the day and night to see it in different lights.
+It is beautiful to see the water glistening in the sunlight and equally lovely to see the sculptures and water illuminated at night.
+Like many attractions in Rome, the Trevi Fountain has been featured in many famous movies, including “La Dolce Vita.

-You can also go under the Trevi Fountain where you will find an archaeological site that has water running through it from an aqueduct that also brings the water up to the Trevi Fountain.
-The underground site also has displays of artifacts that were found during excavation, including African pottery and 100’s of coins.
-Tradition has it that you throw one coin into the Trevi Fountain to ensure you will return to Rome, throw two coins if you want to fall in love with an Italian and if you throw three coins you will marry the person you meet.
-It is up to you how many coins you throw to determine your faith.
+You can also go under the Trevi Fountain, where you will find an archaeological site that has water running through it from an aqueduct that also brings the water up to the Trevi Fountain.
+The underground site also has displays of artefacts found during excavation, including African pottery and hundreds of coins.
+Tradition has it that you throw one coin into the Trevi Fountain to ensure you will return to Rome, throw two coins if you want to fall in love with an Italian, and if you throw three coins, you will marry the person you meet.
+How many coins you throw to determine your faith is up to you.

 10. The Appian Way

-The Appian way was the most important road in Ancient Road that allowed trade and connections to and from Rome.
-When in Rome you have to take the opportunity to go to the Appian Way and say that you have walked on the same path as Roman emperors and saints.
+The Appian Way was the most crucial road in Ancient Road, allowing trade and connections to and from Rome.
+When in Rome, you have to take the opportunity to go to the Appian Way and say that you have walked on the same path as Roman emperors and saints.
 The Appian way is steeped in history and culture.
-There are many burial tombs and ruins to look at as you walk along the Appian way.
-The road has been well-preserved considering its extensive use and strategic importance making it a must-do on your list of things to do when in Rome.
+Walking along the Appian Way, you will see many burial tombs and ruins.
+The road has been well-preserved, considering its extensive use and strategic importance, making it a must-do on your list of things to do in Rome.

 1. Cooking Class

-Italy is known for its beautiful cuisine and you will never eat nicer Italian food then in Italy itself.
-When in Rome you should eat to your hearts content but why not try and create some Italian dishes yourself with the help of local chefs.
-From pasta to pizza and to even making your own gelato, there are several different cooking classes to choose from in Rome.
-Here are a two options for you, however there are countless others that you could do.
+Italy is known for its beautiful cuisine; you will never eat more excellent Italian food than in Italy.
+When in Rome, you should eat to your heart’s content, but why not try and create some Italian dishes yourself with the help of local chefs?
+From pasta to pizza and even making your gelato, there are several cooking classes in Rome.
+Here are two options for you; however, there are countless others that you could do.

 2. Ride a Vespa

-Although it is at the pricey end of activities you can do when in Rome it will certainly be memorable.
-Vespas are iconic to Italy and what better way to go around and see Rome then on an actual Vespa.
-Feel like a true Italian zipping through the streets of the Eternal city.
+Although it is at the pricey end of activities you can do in Rome, it will undoubtedly be memorable.
+Vespas are iconic to Italy, and what better way to go around and see Rome than on an actual Vespa?
+Feel like a true Italian zipping through the streets of the eternal city.
 A Vespa ride through the city of Rome is guaranteed to delight.
-There are so many companies you can choose to go with and here are two options for you.
+You can choose from so many companies, and here are two options for you.

 3. Boat Tour

 Go on a boat tour on the river Tiber and discover Rome from a different perspective.
-Relax on the boat while sailing down the river Tiber and take in the beautiful scenery that Rome has to offer.
-You can choose to take longer boats trips out of Rome and head down to the Amalfi but if it is short and sweet you are looking for here are some options for you.
+Relax on the boat while sailing down the river Tiber and take in Rome’s beautiful scenery.
+You can take longer boat trips out of Rome and head down to the Amalfi, but if it is short and sweet you are looking for, here are some options for you.

 4. Go to an Opera

-For any opera lovers this is the activity for you.
-Where better to go to see an opera than where it began.
-With an endless amount of operas to choose from, this is a great way to spend 1-2 hours of your day or night.
-There are many different operas to choose from and the prices of each vary from under €50 to over €100.
+For opera lovers, this is the activity for you.
+Where is it better to see an opera than where it began?
+With endless operas to choose from, this is a great way to spend 1-2 hours of your day or night.
+There are many different operas, and the prices vary from under €50 to over €100.

-Whether you do everything on this list during your visit to Rome or only one either way you are guaranteed to not be disappointed in the Eternal city.
+Whether you do everything on this list during your visit to Rome or only one, you will not be disappointed in the eternal city.

 Why not give our other articles on Rome a read: Top Attractions in Rome, Italy I Top Free Locations to Visit in Rome I 20 Affordable Activities to do in Rome